 - The DUI driver’s third-party auto liability insurance (up to policy limits), or

-- The plaintiff’s own uninsured / underinsured motorist policy
+- Your own uninsured / underinsured motorist policy

-However, the plaintiff may have to sue a defendant directly if:
+However, you may have to sue a defendant directly if:

 - There is no insurance that covers the accident, or

-- The aggregate policy limits of all applicable policies do not cover the plaintiff’s damages.
+- The aggregate policy limits of all applicable policies do not cover your damages.

 California public policy prohibits the payment of punitive damage awards by an insurer.27

-Therefore, if awarded punitive damages, the plaintiff will have to try to collect directly from the defendant.
+Therefore, if awarded punitive damages, you will have to try to collect directly from the defendant.
 This may prove impossible If the defendant has no assets or too little to cover the full award.

 An experienced California car accident lawyer can analyze your case and the defendant’s assets and help you determine whether it is worth it to file suit.

-Someone hit by an intoxicated driver in California should call the police, if possible.
+If you are hit by an intoxicated driver in California, you should call the police, if possible.
 A police report and chemical test (if one was given) are the best way to prove someone was operating a motor vehicle while drunk or high.

 Regardless of whether the driver was drunk, there are 15 steps everyone should take after a car accident in California.
 These include getting information from the other driver, including: